dapplo/Dapplo.HttpExtensions/README.md

 There is also an OAuth test: [OAuth/OAuthTests.TestOAuthHttpMessageHandler](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/OAuth/OAuthTests.cs).
 This is not running during the build, as it needs "human" interaction with a browser.

+Some of the features:
+- Fluent API
+- Json support build in
+- OAuth 1 & 2
+- Progress support, for uploading and downloading
+- Typed access to Http content (e.g. GetAsAsync<Bitmap> )
+- Typed upload

 Notes: